Hispanic America: Cuisine

 Cuban, Dominican, and Puerto Rican cuisines, on the other hand, tend to use a lot of pork and can depend heavily on starchy root vegetables, plantain, and rice.
 The most prominent influences on their Spanish culinary traditions were introduced by African slaves, and to a lesser degree, French influence from Haiti and later Chinese immigrants.
 The use of spicy chile peppers of varying degrees of strength used as flavour enhancers in Mexican tradition is practically unknown in traditional Spanish–Caribbean dishes.
 The cuisine of Haiti, a country with a Francophone majority, is very similar to its regional neighbors in terms of influences and ingredients used.

 The Argentine diet is heavily influenced by the country's position as one of the world's largest beef and wine producers, and by the impact that European immigration had on its national culture.
 Grilled meats are a staple of most meals as are pastas, potatoes, rice, paella and a variety of vegetables (Argentina is a huge exporter of agricultural products).
 Italian influence is also seen in the form of pizza and ice cream, both of which are integral components of national cuisine.

 Uruguayan cuisine is similar to that of Argentina, though seafood is much more dominant in this coastal nation.
 As another one of the world's largest producers, wine is as much a staple drink to Uruguayans as beer is to Germans.

 In Colombia, Ecuador, Peru and Chile, potato dishes are typical since the potato is originally from this region.
 Beef and chicken are common sources of meat.
 In the Highlands is the cuy, a South American name for guinea pig, a common meat.
 Given the coastal location, both countries have extensive fishing fleets, which provide a wealth of seafood options, including the signature South American dish, ceviche.
 While potato is an important ingredient in the Highlands, Rice is the main side dish on the coast.

 This diversity in staples and cuisine is also evident in the differing regional cuisines within the national borders of the individual countries.

 Symbols

 Flag

 While relatively unknown, there is a flag representing the countries of Spanish America, its people, history and shared cultural legacy.

 It was created in October 1933 by Ángel Camblor, captain of the Uruguayan army.
 It was adopted by all the states of Spanish America during the Pan-American Conference of the same year in Montevideo, Uruguay.

-The white background stands for peace, the Inti sun god of Inca mythology symbolizes the light shining on the Americas, and the three crosses represent Christopher Columbus' caravels, the Niña, Pinta, and Santa María, used in his first voyage from Spain to the New World in 1492.
+The white background stands for peace, while the Inti sun god of Inca mythology symbolizes the light shining on the Americas, and the three crosses represent Christopher Columbus' caravels, the Niña, Pinta, and Santa María, used in his first voyage from Spain to the New World in 1492.
 The deep lilac color of the crosses evokes the color of the lion on the coat of arms of the medieval Crown of Castile.